-I object to the notions of planned obsolescence and arbitrarily constrained incremental upgrades.
-So I was a tinkerer at an early age.
+I was a tinkerer at an early age.
 With a friend, we would ride our bikes behind the stores and dumpster dive.
-I was always dismayed at the good things people threw away, sometimes in perfectly good working order.
-Oftentimes, it was only necessary to clean or make minor repairs to the items.
-We sometimes sold the items we found door to door.
+I was always dismayed at the good things people threw away sometimes in perfectly good working order.
+Other times it was only necessary to clean or make minor repairs to the items.
+We sometimes sold the items we found.
 I was baffled why people would throw away something that another person would pay for.
-I also am rarely happen with products "out of the box" when the technology is there to make it better.

 As a child, my dad always provided ways for me to earn money rather than an entitlement (aka allowance).
-By the time I was in High School I had already worked for Century 21, Amway, McDonalds (lied about my age), and had contract work for my Dad.
+By the time I was in High School I had already worked for Century 21, Amway, McDonalds (lied about my age) and had contract work for my Dad.
 Of course, I also had the obligatory newspaper routes.
 I started my first business in high school.
-I found a stereo company that thought my idea of selling car stereos to high school students was a great idea.
+I found a “drop ship” stereo company that thought my idea of selling car stereos to high school students was a great idea.
 I remember the town clerk having to check if it was okay for a minor to register a business name.
-I proudly displayed my business license in my 1972 Camero which was also my showroom.
+I proudly displayed my “Rhythm on the Road Car Stereo” business license in my 1972 Camero [PICTURE OF CAR] which was also my showroom.